ruslansavchuk/kubernetes-the-hard-way/docs/02-kubelet.md

 - --file-check-frequency - how often kubelet will check for the updates of static pods
 - --pod-manifest-path - directory where we will place our pod manifest files

-Now, let's start our service
+After our service configured, we can start it
 ```bash
 {
   sudo systemctl daemon-reload